stheofanis/egkelados/README.md

 You can type any kind of message and Egkelados will reply to your thoughts.

 The current application is using by default Gemini API<br>
-Additional implementations are also included by using BotLibre API and a local/offline chatbot that does not use any AI neural model
+Additional implementations are also included by using BotLibre API and a local/offline chatbot that uses a tiny model with fixed patterns